Brownian Motion in Cells

 Improving the Particle Tracker

 The particle tracker software provided works fine for tracking small beads, but for tracking larger beads, above 1μm, and for observing intracellular transport in living cells with lots of non-moving structures visible, it may not work as well at tracking particles of interest and ignoring artifacts in the sample.
 There are many algorithms useful in filtering images, identifying particles, and tracking them from frame to frame.
 It is often useful to customize the tracking software depending on the type of motion and sample observed.
-In this lab there are two features we recommend you add to improve performance on larger beads and/or onion cells.
+In this lab there is no longer any need to modify the code.

 Investigation I. Effect of particle size and fluid properties on Brownian motion